billie66/tech_doc/bash/linuxcmd.md

 The other shell mode is login shell, which means you should input your usrname and passward when you start shell.
 For example, you work on console mode one of tty0-tty6.

+### convert the encoding method of a given file

+When open a file, maybe you see the file messed up with a lot of odd symbols.
+This means your system wide locale native encoding don't support the encoding of the file.
+So using `iconv` command, convert encoding of given files from one encoding to another.
+For example, there is a file written in traditional Chinese encoded by `big5` encoding type.
+But I can't view this file.
+Then I need to covert the encoding of this file from `big5` to `utf8`.

+    iconv -f big5 -t utf8 oldfile -o newfile

+If covert a file from traditional utf8 encoding to simplified utf8 encoding, which is a little complex.

+    iconv -f utf8 -t big5 oldfile | iconv -f big5 -t gb2312 | iconv -f gb2312 -t utf8 -o newfile

+So, first you should figure out what a file encoding type is, you can use the following command.

+    file -bi filename